junxit/us-congress-bills-110/bill.md

 - **(1)** redesignating subsections (b) and (c) as subsections (c) and (d), respectively; and
 - **(2)** inserting after subsection (a) the following:
-  > - **(b)** Subsection (a) shall apply to common carriers by rail subject to the jurisdiction of the Surface Transportation Board under subtitle IV of title 49, United States Code, without regard to whether such railroads have filed rates or whether a complaint challenging a rate has been filed.
+  > - **(b)** Subsection (a) shall apply to common carriers by raila common carrier by railroad subject to the jurisdiction of the Surface Transportation Board under subtitle IV of title 49, United States Code, without regard to whether such railroads have filed rates or whether a complaint challenging a rate has been filed.

 ## § 7.
 Termination of exemptions in title 49